 - Represented WANDL, Inc., a software solutions company specializing in advanced network planning, management, design and the optimization of next-generation multi-layer networks, regarding intellectual property and source code software issues in its sale by reverse triangular merger to Juniper Networks, Inc. (NYSE: JNPR) for approximately $60 million.

-- Counsel to a Fortune 100 telecommunications company in negotiating and executing hundreds of licensing and other agreements necessary for it to be able to spin off its local exchange and related business assets in four different spinoff transactions, including one that involved the sale of operations in over a dozen states.
+- Counsel to Verizon Communications, Inc., in negotiating and executing hundreds of licensing and other agreements necessary for it to be able to spin off its local exchange and related business assets in four different spinoff transactions, including one that involved the sale of operations in over a dozen states.

-- Counsel to a Fortune 100 telecommunications company during its negotiation of a procurement agreement for software and hardware with a major software vendor valued at over 500 million dollars.
+- Counsel to Verizon Communications, Inc. during its negotiation of a procurement agreement for software and hardware with a major software vendor valued at over 500 million dollars.

-- Counsel to an IT services subsidiary of a Fortune 100 telecommunications company offering data center outsourcing, help desk and remote backup and recovery services and licensing telecommunications software products to the commercial marketplace.
+- Counsel to Verizon IT, a former subsidiary of Verizon Communications, Inc., offering data center outsourcing, help desk and remote backup and recovery services and licensing telecommunications software products to the commercial marketplace.

-- Counsel to a Fortune 100 telecommunications company for development of the online terms for an online marketplace from which software applications that are developed by vendors are licensed and downloaded by subscribers to the company's cloud services.
+- Counsel to Verizon Communications, Inc. for development of the online terms for an online marketplace from which software applications that are developed by vendors are licensed and downloaded by subscribers to the company's cloud services.